blueskyletters/blueskyletters.github.io/_drafts/on-solitude.md

 _i love the quietness, the "unbusy" life this tragedy has brought_

-Everything seems so at peace, atlast.
+Everything seems so at peace, at last.

 I can hear the sound of nature loud and clear